-- Construction quality – some people who have given the unit 1 star review on Amazon.com have reported issues with the build quality.
-That said, the majority of others have reported that the device is well built and sturdy.
+- Construction quality – some people online have reported issues with the build quality.
+That said, the majority of other customers have reported that the device is well-built and sturdy.

 - Reliability – A small number of buyers have complained that the unit stopped working after a short time or never worked from day 1.
 Again, there are plenty more who report that it’s been an excellent buy.

 - Leakages – the water tank very rarely needs to be changed.
-However, a small number of reviews have mentioned that this tank started leaking.
+However, a small number of reviews have mentioned that the tank started leaking.

 The YPL310c Review Verdict

 Overall I’m going to give this unit a review score of 4 stars.

 The unit is cheap, looks great and has a simple-to-use interface and remote.
 It’s light (in PAC terms), low maintenance and easy to set up and run.
 This is just what you want from a portable unit.
 The unit is noisy but all units are.
 However, the noise is constant so most people filter it out after a short while.

 The warranty is in line with most others offered in the industry, and delivery from Amazon.com is quick.
 This unit is well worth considering if you’re in the market for a 10,000 BTU unit for a room of up to 300 sq/ft.

 Best All Year Round